robertgeifman/Natalie/README.md

 Proof of concept implementation to address the String issue for strongly typed Swift language.
 Natalie is a Swift command-line application (written in Swift) that produces a single `.swift` file with a bunch of extensions to project classes along the generated Storyboard enum.

 Natalie is written in Swift and requires Swift to run.
 The project uses [SWXMLHash](https://github.com/drmohundro/SWXMLHash) as a dependency to parse XML and due to framework limitations.
+Based on commit: 2211b35c2e0e8b08493f86ba52b26e530cabb751

 ### Enumerate Storyboards
 Generated enum Storyboards with a convenient interface (drop-in replacement for UIStoryboard).